More Than Just Parks is proud to present our list of the Top 10 Civil Rights Sites in America.

 Location: Montgomery, Alabama

 We begin our Top Ten List Of The Best Civil Rights Sites In America with The Legacy Museum.
-To truly understand and appreciate the historic struggle for Civil Rights in America, it’s important to begin with some historical context.
+To truly understand and appreciate the historic struggle for Civil Rights in America, it’s important to begin with some context.

 It was Pulitzer-Prize Winning Author & Historian David McCullough who said, “History is a guide to navigation in perilous times.
 History is who we are and why we are the way we are.”